vvij86/churn_predictions/readme.txt

-Create a new Python script named train_decision_tree.py.
+Create a new Python script named train_random_forest.py.

-Use the existing prepared files:
+Use the existing files only:

 - churn_X_train.csv
 - churn_X_test.csv